hrzhou2/seedformer/README.md

 This repository contains PyTorch implementation for **SeedFormer: Patch Seeds based Point Cloud Completion with Upsample Transformer** (ECCV 2022).

 SeedFormer presents a novel method for *Point Cloud Completion*.
-In this work, we introduce a new representation, namely **Patch Seeds**, which not only captures general structures from partial inputs but also preserves distinctive information of local patterns.
-Moreover, we devise a novel **Upsample Transformer** by extending the transformer structure into basic operations of generating points, which explicitly incorporates spatial and semantic relationships in the local neighborhood.
+In this work, we introduce a new shape representation, namely **Patch Seeds**, which not only captures general structures from partial inputs but also preserves regional information of local patterns.
+Moreover, we devise a novel **Upsample Transformer** by extending the transformer structure into basic operations of point generators, which explicitly incorporates spatial and semantic relationships in the local neighborhood.

 ## 🔥Updates